More granular than the Dashboard, the Checklist allows you to track ownership and the actual components of a single launch

 To guarantee a successful launch, the Checklist allows you to build a launch checklist that aligns everyone around the launch campaigns, internal enablement and required customer support initiatives.
 Ideally, this component keeps you from wasting time on duplicative work and chasing down deliverables.

-The Checklist is made up of four components – Tasks, Description, Due (Date) and Owner.
+The Checklist is further made up of four components – Tasks, Description, Due (Date) and Owner.
 Tasks should include all items needed to launch the product.
 This extends beyond the build of the product and includes all customer touch points.
 You’ll want to include the full lifecycle of the launch from inception to internal enablement and beyond.
 The description field is open text and allows you to add notes, comments and/or questions to the tasks.
 Due is the date when the task should be completed, and the Owner is the individual responsible for that task.
+You can toggle between those fields with your tab key.
+Tasks within checklist will appear by date in descending order with the earliest task appearing at the top of the screen.

 If a task has not been completed by the set due date, a Past Due status indicator will appear.